finbourne/lusid-sdk-java/sdk/docs/TimelinesApi.md

         TimelinesApi apiInstance = ApiFactoryBuilder.build(fileName).build(TimelinesApi.class);
         String scope = "scope_example"; // String | The scope of the specified Timeline.
         String code = "code_example"; // String | The code of the specified Timeline.
 Together with the scope this uniquely identifies the Timeline.
         String closedPeriodId = "closedPeriodId_example"; // String | The id of the Closed Period.
 Together with the scope and code of the Timeline,   this uniquely identifies the ClosedPeriod.
-The closed period must be the last closed period on the Timeline.
-        Object body = {}; // Object | Not in use at the moment
-        try {
+Must be the latest confirmed Closed Period unless   deleteSubsequentPeriods is set on the request body.
+        UnconfirmClosedPeriodRequest unconfirmClosedPeriodRequest = new UnconfirmClosedPeriodRequest(); // UnconfirmClosedPeriodRequest | Controls whether a non-latest confirmed Closed Period may be unconfirmed. try {
             // uncomment the below to set overrides at the request level
-            // ClosedPeriod result = apiInstance.unconfirmClosedPeriod(scope, code, closedPeriodId, body).execute(opts);
+            // ClosedPeriod result = apiInstance.unconfirmClosedPeriod(scope, code, closedPeriodId, unconfirmClosedPeriodRequest).execute(opts);

-            ClosedPeriod result = apiInstance.unconfirmClosedPeriod(scope, code, closedPeriodId, body).execute();
+            ClosedPeriod result = apiInstance.unconfirmClosedPeriod(scope, code, closedPeriodId, unconfirmClosedPeriodRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {
             System.err.println("Exception when calling TimelinesApi#unconfirmClosedPeriod");